DISCOVER PATTERNS, STRENGTHEN CONNECTIONS, AND NURTURE GROWTH

 Healing Through a trusting Relationship

-For this reason, wounding that happens in relationships is best healed in a relationship, which is why working with a therapist can be so beneficial.
-When you start individual therapy for relationship issues, you’ll experience genuine empathy within a therapeutic space of safety and trust.
-I’ll meet your feelings of hurt, anger, and confusion with acknowledgment and validation.
+For this reason, relational wounds are often best healed within a supportive relationship, which is why working with a therapist can be so beneficial.
+In individual therapy for relationship challenges, you’ll experience genuine empathy in a space of safety and trust.
+Your feelings of hurt, anger, and confusion will be met with acknowledgment and validation, helping you begin to process and move through them.

-Together, we can work on better understanding your patterns in relationships and where they came from.
-I’ll help you challenge beliefs and patterns that may no longer serve you and teach you healthier ways of relating to others.
+Together, we can explore your patterns in relationships and understand where they come from.
+In therapy, you’ll have the space to examine beliefs and behaviors that may no longer serve you and to practice healthier ways of connecting with others.

-With individual therapy for relationships, you can also learn new tools for addressing communication issues, resolving conflict, managing strong emotions, and getting your relationship back on track.
+With individual therapy for relationships, you can gain strategies for handling communication challenges, managing strong emotions, resolving conflicts, and building more satisfying connections.

 What Can You Expect To Experience In Relationship Therapy?

-The way people respond to relationship problems is largely based on patterns that develop early in life.
-As such, it is vital to explore your history and how specific experiences growing up in your family may have informed how you show up in relationships now.
+The way people often respond to relationship problems is largely based on patterns that develop early in life.
+As such, it is vital to explore your history and how specific experiences growing up in your family may have informed how you show up in relationships today.

 Once we identify problematic patterns and connect them back to early childhood experiences, we can start to challenge the negative perceptions about yourself and what you deserve from a relationship.
 These beliefs, often maladaptive in nature, are metaphorically "the weeds growing in your garden," which block out the sun and rob the other plants of their vital nutrients.